Estimated reading time: 3 minutes

 At the time, when he agreed to murder his friend’s allegedly abusive father, Sean Pica thought he was doing the right thing.
-Although his conscious lashed at him for what he felt he needed to do, he accepted cash from a friend to complete the hit, and he carried it out.
+Although his conscience lashed at him for what he felt he needed to do, he accepted cash from a friend to complete the hit, and he carried it out.
 The teen was sentenced to 24 years in federal prison as a result.

 Before he went to jail for murder, Pica’s high school guidance counselor had told him he would do well in college.
 Despite being frightened by his circumstances behind bars and feeling like his life was over, once he learned of the prison’s education program, he decided to enroll.